Terah-/UnityScripts/README.md

-Some scripts that I often use and might be usefull to other people.
+Some scripts that I often use and might be useful to other people.

 Feel free to use them in your projets !

 Terah.